1922–23 Ottawa Senators season: Playoffs

+Ottawa Senators 3, Montreal Canadiens 2

 In the NHL finals, the Senators would face the Montreal Canadiens in a two-game total-goals series to determine the O'Brien Cup winner.

 The Senators opened the series on the road at the Mount Royal Arena in Montreal on March 7.
 After a goalless first period, the Senators Cy Denneny opened the scoring in the second period on the powerplay, giving Ottawa a 1–0 lead after two periods.
 In the third period, Jack Darragh put Ottawa up 2–0 on another powerplay goal, as Clint Benedict stopped every shot that he faced, as Ottawa shutout the Canadiens 2–0.

 The series concluded two nights later in Ottawa, with the Senators leading the total-goals series 2–0.
 Montreal came out firing in the first period, as Aurel Joliat and Billy Boucher each scored for the Canadiens, as they took a 2–0 lead after the first period.
 After no scoring in the second period, it was the Senators Cy Denneny scoring midway through the third period, as despite the 2–1 loss in the second game, the Senators won the total-goals series 3–2.